nkabbara/nkabbara.github.io/docs/how-are-you.md

   in a group, he could be 'like a completely different person'.
 It's a good practive to match one of your optimal self with the present self of the person you're with.
 If they're worth the effort.
+- You may notice that you're naming too many selves.
+I think this takes a lot of trial and error to feel what is a self and what is a charactaristic of a self.
+How do you know that you're naming a self and not a charactaristic of a self?
+I think this questions is worth exploring if you're adopt this kind of view.

 ---